-Half of all birds nest in tree cavities.
+Half of all birds are cavity nesters.
 Woodpeckers, owls, chickadees, nuthatches, and parrots are among the species that do.
+Cavity nests are safer than open nests.

 - those who excavate their own nests and don’t use abandoned holes (primary excavators)